Placental Abruption Claims

-Placental abruptions if not properly managed can have a devastating impact on you and your family.
-You may be left with many questions about why mistakes were made by doctors and other medical professionals, or need help with care and support.
-That’s where Potter Rees Dolan can help.
+Placental abruption is a serious complication of pregnancy that can have a devastating impact if not properly managed.
+If you have been affected by this condition, you may be left with many questions about why mistakes were made by doctors and other medical professionals, or need help with care and support.
+That’s where the lawyers at Potter Rees Dolan can help.

-We’re here for you, and we’re ready to help you get the support your need.
-Call our sensitive and caring team on 0800 027 2557.
-Alternatively, fill out the contact form on this page, and a solicitor will get back to you at a time more suitable for you.
+With our proven track record of recovering substantial awards for birth injury claims, including the mismanagement of placental abruption, we’re ready to help you get the support you need.
+Call our sensitive and caring team on 0800 027 2557, or fill out the contact form on this page, and a solicitor will get back to you at a time more suitable for you.

 We have a proven track record of recovering substantial awards for placental abruption claims: